I appreciate boldness to stand against wishy-washy churches. But I also think it’s important to ask some additional questions.

 In closing, my big concern for many of us is found in Revelation 2:2-5 (NIV), “I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked people, that you have tested those who claim to be apostles but are not, and have found them false.”
 Jesus continues, “Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.”

-Could it be that the very thing we need is the very thing we are running from, that being revival and a powerful move of God’s Spirit?
+Could it be that the very thing we need (and that Hillsong, Bethel, and Elevation need) is the very thing we are running from, that being revival and a powerful move of God’s Spirit via brokenness, humility, and repentance?

 In this sermon, I talk about when my heart was very hard and I was becoming a modern-day Pharisee.